 I live, think, coach, teach, advise and facilitate in the world calling attention and bringing perspective to moments, shifts, experiences as learning to define ourselves forward.
-There are so many more moments of shift happening or possible than we acknowledge.
+There are so many more moments of shift possible (or even occurring) than we acknowledge.
 While I admittedly look for them all the time and often find the most insight in the least-obvious moments of life...
-I believe there’s an opportunity for most of us to be paying more attention.
+I believe there’s an opportunity here for most of us to be paying more attention.

-While big news and big life experiences are dramatic and get our attention, are we getting the meaning in them, let alone the littler ones?
-Rather than plowing through them to get to the other side (especially tempting if they're either high in adrenaline or discomfort)- how can we really get what's possible from them to grow forward with awareness?
+While big news and big life experiences are dramatic and get our attention, are we getting the meaning in them, let alone the smaller ones occurring every day?
+Rather than plowing through them to get to the other side (especially tempting if they're high in adrenaline or discomfort)- how can we really get what's possible from them to grow forward with awareness?

-More moments than we think mean something (maybe every day).
-Each one defines who we are and life as we know it.
-Each one is an opportunity to truly connect.
+More moments than we think, could mean something.
+Each one could further define who we are, and life as we know it.
+Each one shared or truly heard is an opportunity to truly connect.
+Let's.

 Here are some key ways to tune in, capture and really get to the meaning in your moments…